juandisay/battery-monitor/README.md

 This app focuses on tray-based battery monitoring and notifications using Electron-only APIs.
 Native daemon integration has been removed.

+Notifications are controlled via the tray menu and keyboard shortcut, not in the settings panel.
+The only notification-related configuration in Settings is the loop interval (seconds) used for repeating alerts when the threshold is met.

 ## Develop

 ```bash